danczakre/RCSFA_CoreMS/README.md

 python CoreMS_Runner.py -i /Documents/Input_Data -o /Documents/Processed_Data -r /Documents/CoreMS-3.1.0/db/Hawkes_neg.ref

 Required Options:
--i = input folder
+-i = input folder (please specify the full path)
--o = output directory
--r = location of reference for calibration; feel free to move the reference file elsewhere [found in the CoreMS repo by default]
+-o = output directory (please specify the full path) -r = location of reference for calibration; feel free to move the reference file elsewhere [found in the CoreMS repo by default]

 Optional Options:
--t = threshold method used in peak identification when run on a raw data file; xmls are always run using SN (log) -c = calibration value used for selecting points (5)
+-t = threshold method used in peak identification when run on a raw data file; xmls are always run using SN (default: log) -c = calibration value used for selecting points (default: 5) -sn = set the signal-to-noise threshold if you do not want the default; I recommend either 7 or 12 (default: 12)
 ```

 2) Run the CoreMS_MergeProcess.Rmd script in RStudio.